 Follow in the footsteps of seven children from around the world as they go about their daily lives.
 The book provides a window into the traditions of families from Italy, Japan, Iran, Peru, Uganda, and Russia as it follows the children while they go to school, play games, and sit down for dinner.
 The book is perfect to teach young children about similarities and differences as they explore new cultures and customs around the world.

 A follow up to Matt Lamothe’s book This is How We Do It, this activity book gives children a chance to document their own life and daily rituals alongside 59 real kids from across the globe.
 The book includes sticker sheets, punch-out postcards, and a fold-out map to get your child, writing, drawing, and creating while learning about other cultures.

 A book that celebrates the diversity of our planet and the animals, people, and unique sights that make it that way.
 The large-format book reads almost like a checklist of adventures around the world for kids: go to sleep under the Northern Lights in Finland, blow the bagpipes at the Highland Games in Scotland, meet millions of monarch butterflies in Mexico, go on a canoe safari down the Zambezi River, and do the Haka during Waitangi in New Zealand.
 Each page is also full of facts about the particular destination.

 Atlas of Animal Adventures: A Collection of Nature’s Most Unmissable Events, Epic Migrations, and Extraordinary Behaviors by Rachel Williams and Emily Hawkins

-A journey though 31 of nature’s most unmissable animal event from the team who wrote Atlas of Adventures, this book celebrates the amazing animals of the earth.
+A journey through 31 of nature’s most unmissable animal events from the team who wrote Atlas of Adventures, this book celebrates the amazing animals of the earth.